The library has changed over to a new phone system. To contact the branches please use the following numbers:

 Failure to Return Indian River County Property

 Failure to return county property could result in the negligent borrower being charged with a misdemeanor offense.
-Legal action could be taken by the Indian River County’s County Attorney’s Office.
+Legal action could be taken by the Indian River County’s State Attorney’s Office.

 The Indian River County Library System will make every reasonable effort to obtain for its users library materials that may be borrowed from other libraries.
 Users must have a valid library card in good standing in order to use the interlibrary loan service.
 The library system recognizes that interlibrary loan is a service that always requires the cooperation of another library and that the cooperating library’s policies and procedures must be followed.